Find it under Settings | Results | Results Interaction

 Edit the layout and add scroll_to_map to an existing class on an html element you want to trigger the scrolling feature or add class=”scroll_to_map” if the HTML element does not have a class assigned.

 The button bar will show clickable links that display the icon and category name for the category which will filter locations that match.
 The styling for the display will vary based on which plugin style you select.
-Currently the Bennett style from our Plugin Style Gallery is configured to appear as a button bar.
-Other styles make show checkboxes or other styles depending on how the CSS is designed.
+Currently the Bennett style from our Settings/View /Gallery CSS is configured to appear when you have an active Premier or Enterprise subscription.

 Functionality is based on a single-category selection.
 Clicking a new category will turn off all other categories.